thin-edge/thin-edge.io/docs/src/references/mappers/c8y-mapper.md

 }
 ```

-Where the `c8y_Agent` fragment is auto-generated by thin-edge and appended to the contents of the file before it is published.
+Where the `c8y_Agent` fragment is auto-generated by %%te%% and appended to the contents of the file before it is published.

 The fragments in this file are also published to the `te/device/main///twin/<fragment-key>` topics so that
 the local twin metadata on the broker is also up-to-date and other components can also consume it.